kreincke/myzen/README.md

 ## published versions

-The directory PDFs contains versions which have been distributed beside the github repository
+The directory `pdfs` contains versions which have been distributed beside the github repository